Internet café, bistro, ice cream parlor, no matter what you call them, all residents love them!

 Villa Hermosa Full Service Bistro

 Often as people age, they eat less, which can lead to undernourishment and health concerns.
 Environments that encourage and contribute to eating well may reduce malnutrition in the elderly.
-Despite of a reduction in appetite, seniors may actually eat more when they are eating with others and when eating in an alternative dining venue.
-Creating gathering places as an alternative dining experience, where residents are encouraged to socialize, participate in community activities, and interact with other residents and family may encourage improved health.
+Despite the relative reduction in appetite, seniors may actually eat more when they are eating with others and when eating in an alternative dining venue.
+Creating gathering places as an alternative dining experience where residents are encouraged to socialize, participate in community activities, and interact with other residents and family may encourage improved health.
 Designers involved with long term care communities should consider methods to make bistros a location to encourage gathering of residents.

 The design of a well executed bistro will require extensive programming to determine what amenities will be included.
 The service provider, management team must determine if the bistro will be operated by staff members, volunteers, or self service.
 Will products be provided as a supplement to the existing meal plan, or as a point of sale item?
 What products will be provided?
 Coffee is a must, but do you also provide espresso and lattes?
 How about a wood fired grill for made to order pizza’s?
 Panini’s, homemade soup, special desserts, wine, sandwiches, salads, pastries and fresh baked cookies are all options to consider.